 Students are responsible for cleaning their own room, for which some cleaning supplies and equipment is available.
 Cleaning supplies will be made available in each custodial room—in the elevator lobby of each residence floor..
 The condition of each room is the ultimate responsibility of the student.
 The onus is on the resident to report any damage or required repairs to a Don or the Residence Office immediately.
 Cleaning staff are responsible for cleaning the common areas and floor washrooms.

-Upon check-out, students who leave their rooms in an unacceptable condition in the opinion of the Director, Office of Student Experience, will be assessed a cleaning charge of $200.00.
+Upon check-out, students who leave their rooms in an unacceptable condition in the opinion of the Director, Student Affairs & Residence Manager, will be assessed a cleaning charge of $200.00.
 Students who leave residence without having their room checked by a Don, will receive a charge of $50.00.

 Our very own maker space.
 Have a creative passion?
 Need a space with all the right tools and supplies at your fingertips to make, create and inspire?
 SJU's commitment to providing students with opportunities to explore their varied interests and hobbies as a way to find balance is reflected in this unique space.

 We know that students can sometimes struggle to find balance in the challenging academic environment that is University.
-That's why we created the SJU Games Hub; a place to work on solving trigonometry problems at the pool table, discover the quantum properties of a ping pong ball in flight, or understand the nuances of software engingeering while you play video games on our plug-and-play gaming consoles.
+That's why we created the SJU Games Hub; a place to work on solving trigonometry problems at the pool table, discover the quantum properties of a ping pong ball in flight, or understand the nuances of software engingeering while you hook up your gaming consoles to our TVs.
 SJU's games hub is a place to disconnect, take a load off and be a kid again!

 Worried about missing the latest episode of your favourite TV shows?
 SJU has a long-standing tradition of community-television watching.
 From sitcoms and dramas, to sports and news, our TV rooms have always been (and will continue to be!) a place where residents can share in big television and cinematic moments.